-The visiting PhD student program at Nordita is open for applications.
+The visiting PhD student program at Nordita, the Nordic Institute for Theoretical Physics, is open for applications.
 The program, which is intended for PhD students in the Nordic and Baltic countries, offers selected students the opportunity to spend time at Nordita and take advantage of the research environment and ongoing scientific activities at the institute and the AlbaNova University Center in Stockholm.

-Starting dates at Nordita are flexible.
+Starting dates for stays at Nordita are flexible.

 - your name and e-mail

-- home institute
+- your home institute

 - name and e-mail of your thesis advisor